Multi-tenant design and reflections on Ameba Platform

 Time to rethink the design

-In 2023, about three years after the start of the platformization, we had more human resources and more technical options, so we had the opportunity to fundamentally reconsider the multi-tenant design and restart the migration process.
+In 2023, about three years after the start of the platformization, we had more spare human resources and a wider range of technical options, so we had the opportunity to completely reassess the multi-tenant design and restart the migration process.

-First, the stability of the VPC CNI and SGP operations was proven, making it possible to use SGP.
-In addition, VPC CNI began native support for NetworkPolicy from 2022, minimizing vendor dependency.
+First, the stability of VPC CNI and SGP operation was proven, making it possible to use SGP.
+Also, from 2022, VPC CNI began native support for NetworkPolicy, minimizing vendor dependency.

-In 2023, I joined this project immediately after joining CyberAgent, and designed authentication integration and multi-tenancy on AWS and EKS.
+I joined this project in 2023, shortly after joining CyberAgent, and worked on authentication integration and multi-tenant design on AWS and EKS.

 Clarification of absolute requirements